elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

     - Independent, compatible (Innovation at each layer)
 - Only for network edges

-## Current Internet: Complicate router at teh core
+## Current Internet: Complicate router at the core
 - Router can be partition into control and data plane
 - Management plane: Configuration
-- COntrol plane: Devision: Run routing algo/protocols (RIP, OSPF, BGP)
+- Control plane: Decisions: Run routing algo/protocols (RIP, OSPF, BGP)
 - Dataplane: Forwarding- forwarding datagrams from incoming to outgoing link

 ![CS3103-11-2.PNG]({{site.baseurl}}/img/CS3103-11-2.PNG)

 ### Dataplane
-= Processing and delivery of packets
+- Processing and delivery of packets
 - Based on state in routers and endpoint
 - E,g IP, TCP, Ethernet etc
 - Fast timescles per packet

 ### Control plane
-= Estanlishing the state in rrouters
+- Estanlishing the state in rrouters
 - Determines how and where the packets are forwarded
 - Routing, traffic engineering, firewall state
 - Slow time scales(Per control event)